ror0ror02/RobloxXperienceAI/README.md

 *RobloxXperienceAI* is a project that uses machine learning to perform certain actions in the Roblox game.
 This README file provides a description of the code that is used to control the character's actions in the game using neural networks and keystrokes.

+## Social Experiments

+### Cooperation with Other Players **(Not Conducted)**

+- **Description:** RobloxXperienceAI collaborates with other players in Roblox to achieve common goals.
+- **Objective:** Explore how RobloxXperienceAI can cooperate and interact with other players.
+- **Steps:** Launch RobloxXperienceAI on a server with other players and observe its collaboration.

+### Experiment in "Doors" Game **(Conducted)**

+- **Description:** RobloxXperienceAI interacts with other players through chat and plays the "Doors" game.
+- **Objective:** Investigate how RobloxXperienceAI can solve puzzles and interact with other players.
+- **Steps:** Launch RobloxXperienceAI in the "Doors" game and observe its interactions.

+### Experiment in "The Rake" Game **(Conducted)**

+- **Description:** RobloxXperienceAI plays "The Rake" game, focusing on survival.
+- **Objective:** Test RobloxXperienceAI's ability to survive and navigate the game.
+- **Steps:** Launch RobloxXperienceAI in "The Rake" game and observe its performance.

+### Novice Imitation **(Soon to End)**

+- **Description:** RobloxXperienceAI acts as a newcomer in the "Jailbreak" game, making mistakes and seeking help.
+- **Objective:** Investigate player reactions to newcomers and their willingness to help.
+- **Steps:** Launch RobloxXperienceAI as a newcomer in the "Jailbreak" game and observe player interactions.

+## Results

+- In the "Doors" game experiment, RobloxXperienceAI interacted with other players through chat and solved puzzles.
+- In the "The Rake" game experiment, RobloxXperienceAI demonstrated survival skills.
+- The "Jailbreak" game experiment "Novice Imitation" is ongoing.

 ## Description